keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Kalivny Arc Overview.md

 - at the beginning, if they are sent to Helena, they find a man from there who got caught in whatever recent thunderstorm and is about to die of hypothermia.
 He is in a shoddy improvised shelter that was destroyed by the weather. allow the players to try and heal him but it's very difficult.
 - encounter Possessed Marckus a few times before they actual fight him, he is very elusive
-- one more Aiwin encounter towards the end of the arc
+- one more Aiwin encounter towards the end of the arc, maybe with other Clerics or Asyrian infantry
+- The Expanse style ending where they get a boat from Iyamari
+-